Your Guiding Star at Interviews. How to use the STAR technique in interviews.

 STAR interview technique

-As we come to the end of the year, you may be thinking of moving to a new job or new career in 2022.
-You might not have been for a job interview in a while, or you might not have come across behavioural interviews before and want to find out more.
+As we come to the end of the year, you may be considering moving to a new job or changing career.
+You might not have been for a job interview in a while, or you might not have encountered behavioural interviews before and want to learn more.
 Or you might want to polish your interview skills.
-Whatever the reason, if you are thinking of a job change, now is the time to start to prepare for those upcoming interviews.
-In this article, we will look at a commonly used technique for answering interview questions, called the STAR method.
+If you are considering a job change, now is the time to prepare for those upcoming interviews.
+In this article, we will look at a commonly used technique for answering interview questions called the STAR method.

 What is the STAR method when interviewing?

 Many job interviews include behavioural questions.
 A behavioural question can be around the skills required for the job.
 These sorts of questions are known as competency-based questions.
-A behavioural interview can also be around the values that are important to the organisation and role.
-Currently, behavioural interviews are thought to be one of the most reliable ways of interviewing to find out if a person can do a job.
-The STAR technique can be used as a way of telling a story by providing evidence that you have the required behavioural for the job.
+A behavioural interview can also be conducted around the values important to the organisation and its role.
+Behavioural interviews are thought to be one of the most reliable ways to find out if a person can do a job.
+The STAR technique can be used to tell a story by providing evidence that you have the required behaviour for the job.

 What are the four steps in the STAR method?